 - The produced material seems genuine, not as a marketing tactic

-Thus, the brand’s approach shifts the athletes from the role of the short-term endorsers (the ones receiving payment) to the long-term storytellers—just the authenticity-first strategy a performance-oriented digital marketing agency in delhi would recommend at present.
+Thus, the brand's approach shifts the athletes from the role of short-term endorsers (paid mouthpieces) to long-term storytellers. exactly the authenticity-first strategy a performance-oriented marketing agency would recommend today.

 Content First, Advertising Second